bertolinimarco/aumyr-rpg-setting/docs/en/geography/README.md

 ### North

-To the north there is the Icy Sea and further on extends an unexplored territory known as Eternal Glaciers.
+To the north there is the Frozen Sea and further on extends an unexplored territory known as Eternal Glaciers.
 No civilization has been reported in these lands, apart from a few sporadic fishing villages, expeditions by explorers or members of the Dorne Society.
 They tell of how the icy territory is actually another small continent, with its own story, yet to be discovered.

 ### South